-

 Identification of Mealybug Attack:

-Mealybugs can vary in size, ranging from 1 to 5 millimetres in length.
+Mealybugs can vary in size, ranging from 1 to 5 millimeters in length.
 They have oval-shaped bodies and are usually light-coloured, with shades of white, grey, or pink.
 The most distinctive feature of mealybugs is the waxy coating that surrounds their bodies, giving them a cotton-like or fuzzy appearance.
 They also possess a long, thread-like structure known as a "caudal filament" at the end of their bodies.

 Target Crops: